-Royal Ascot is as much a social occasion as race meeting.
-It takes place over five days in the middle of June at Ascot racecourse in the English county of Berkshire.
+The Royal Ascot is as much a social occasion as one of the best horse racing festivals.
+It takes place over five days in the middle of June.
+Naturally, the race is held at Ascot racecourse in the English county of Berkshire.
 The Royal title comes from the fact that the Queen owns the course and attends each day of the meeting.
 There is a Royal procession along the track before racing each day.

 There is a strict dress code in the Royal Enclosure and men are required to wear a morning suit with a top hat.
 The meeting follows many traditions and for some, it is the most important social event of the year.
 The Royal Ascot festival combines fashion, pageantry and Flat racing at the highest level.
 The Queens often has runners at her own track and meeting.

-US trainer Wesley Ward sends a team of runners from the States and he has trained a number of winners at Royal Ascot.
+US trainer Wesley Ward sends a team of runners from the States.
+His work has paid off; he's trained a number of winners at Royal Ascot.
 The feature race of the week is the Gold Cup which is the most prestigious Flat race in the world for stayers.
 In 2013 the winner of the race was owned by the Queen and it was the first and only time she has won the Gold Cup.

-The Cheltenham Festival is the biggest horse racing event in the world.
+The Cheltenham Festival is the biggest horse race in the world and among the best horse racing festivals.
 It takes place over four days in March at Cheltenham Racecourse in the English county of Gloucestershire.
 The track lies below the Cotswolds which create a great viewing experience.
 Cheltenham brings together the best National Hunt horse from Britain and Ireland.

 The race features championship races for hurdlers and chasers over a variety of distances.
 Cheltenham is huge for betting and each of the 28 races generate a great deal of turnover.
 In any list of the biggest betting races of the year, many Cheltenham races appear prominently.